What is your most treasured possession?

 Stop for a moment and ask yourself... if you had only 5 minutes warning that a tornado, wildfire or earthquake was going to hit your home and destroy it utterly, what is your most prized possession (besides people/pets)?
 What would you grab first on your way out the door, that would be irreplaceable if lost forever?

 Thousands of people have faced this question in 2017 alone (and now again in 2018!)
 From wildfires in California, tornadoes in the mid-west and hurricanes in Texas, disasters large and small are destroying homes, communities and entire towns.

 It doesn't even take a major disaster.
 For the first time in my career as a photographer, this year I had two clients contact me to tell me of a losing a loved one and how grateful they were to have their photos.

 "Hi Bodhi...not sure if you remember us.
 We were the huge family whose photos you took last summer.
 Anyway...
 I have been thinking of you because our beloved Jaxon was killed in February.
 Do you remember him?
 Anyway, it was a very tragic snowmobile accident and has been so painful for all of us.
 I am writing this though to THANK YOU.
 You have no idea how many times we have been just so beyond grateful for the photographs you took and to have those memories captured on film.
 I just wanted you to know how meaningful your job is to others for their lifetime.
 We have learned that we can never take our time here on earth for granted.
 Again...thank you beyond words." - Laura G.

 Another couple had a last minute maternity photo session, just a week before she was due to deliver.
-A few weeks later, when he contacted me wanting all the images from the session, I discovered they had lost their baby.
+A few weeks later, when he contacted me wanting to get ALL the images from the session, I discovered they had lost their baby.